Determining how much to spend on a wedding gift without breaking any wedding gift etiquette is a sensitive affair.

 - Christina who is 28-years says that she would rather give cash or pay towards a cause/experience than buy a gift.
 She says it makes her feel better because cash experience will neither wear out like down comforters nor break like chinaware.
 She will give $50 – $100 in cash, towards a honeymoon trip or posh restaurant meals vouchers instead.

 All the rules on how much to spend on a wedding gift mentioned above are thoughts from experts.
-We have also put down valuable information which you can use through the narratives of real wedding guests.
+We have also put down valuable information that you can use through the narratives of real wedding guests.
 So, you will be well informed through this post of every wedding gift etiquette to observe.
 From how much to spend on a gift per situation to how late your gifts can be delivered to the couple.
 Thus, you will ease yourself of pressure, gift right, save more and maintain a healthy relationship with the happy couple!